isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/exchange-online-service-description/planning-and-deployment.md

 如需轉換 Exchange 遷移的詳細資訊，請參閱[將電子郵件完全移轉到 Office 365 所需注意的事項](https://support.office.com/en-us/article/What-you-need-to-know-about-a-cutover-email-migration-to-Office-365-961978ef-f434-472d-a811-1801733869da)。

 > [!IMPORTANT]
-> 組織可以使用 Exchange 完全移轉，將最多 2,000 個信箱從 Exchange 2003、Exchange 2007、Exchange 2010 或 Exchange 2013 信箱移轉至雲端。 > Exchange Online 必須連線到一個內部部署 Exchange 伺服器，所以內部部署伺服器必須具備由可信賴之憑證授權單位所發出的憑證，以及一個公開的 IP 位址。
+> An organization can migrate a maximum of 2,000 Exchange 2003, Exchange 2007, Exchange 2010, or Exchange 2013 mailboxes to the cloud using a cutover Exchange migration. > Exchange Online must connect to an on-premises Exchange Server, so the on-premises server must have a certificate issued by a trusted certificate authority and a public IP address.

 ### <a name="staged-exchange-migration"></a>Exchange 分段移轉

-分段遷移的方法讓使用者能使用網路架構的 Exchange 工具，以及目錄同步處理工具來遷移至雲端。管理員不會一次遷移所有使用者，例如轉換 Exchange 遷移，而是分批遷移使用者。完成方式為上傳一個 .csv 檔案以指定遷移的使用者部份名單。在分段遷移中，組織內的所有使用者都能分享相同的電子郵件網域名稱。
+With a staged migration, users can be migrated to the cloud using the web-based Exchange migration tool and the Directory Synchronization tool.
+Instead of migrating all users at once, like a cutover Exchange migration, administrators migrate users in batches.
+This is accomplished by uploading a .csv file to specify a partial list of users to migrate.
+In a staged migration, all of the users in an organization can share the same email domain name.

-分段 Exchange 遷移要求管理員使用線上服務目錄同步處理工具。這將提供使用者一個統一的全球通訊清單（GAL），線上環境會持續和內部部署環境進行同步化。
+Staged Exchange migration requires administrators to use the Online Services Directory Synchronization tool.
+This provides users with a unified Global Address List (GAL) where the online environment is continuously synchronized with the on-premises environment.

 如需分段 Exchange 遷移的詳細資訊，請參閱[將電子郵件分段移轉到 Office 365 所需注意的事項](https://support.office.com/en-ie/article/What-you-need-to-know-about-a-staged-email-migration-to-Office-365-7e2c82be-5f3d-4e36-bc6b-e5b4d411e207)。

 > [!IMPORTANT]
-> 組織不能使用 Exchange 分段移轉來移轉 Exchange 2010 和 Exchange 2013 信箱。如果組織中的 Exchange 2010 或 Exchange 2013 信箱少於 2,000 個，您可以使用 Exchange 完全移轉。如果您有超過 2,000 個 Exchange 2010 或 Exchange 2013 信箱，可以實作混合部署。 > 在遷移期間，管理員必須使用線上服務目錄同步處理工具，以提供使用者統一的全球通訊清單，線上環境將持續與內部部署環境進行同步化。
+> Organizations can't use a staged Exchange migration to migrate Exchange 2010 and Exchange 2013 mailboxes.
+If you have fewer than 2,000 Exchange 2010 or Exchange 2013 mailboxes in your organization, you can use a cutover Exchange migration.
+If you have more than 2,000 Exchange 2010 or Exchange 2013 mailboxes, you can implement a hybrid deployment. > During migration, administrators must use the Online Services Directory Synchronization tool to provide users with a unified Global Address List where the online environment is continuously synchronized with the on-premises environment.

 ## <a name="migration-tools"></a>遷移工具

-Microsoft 提供數種工具以協助將現存電子郵件環境遷移至 Exchange Online。至於合適者為哪些，將視組織目前環境與內部部署目的而定：
+Microsoft provides several tools to help migrate an existing email environment to Exchange Online.
+Which ones are appropriate depends on the organization's current environment and deployment goals:

-- **移轉儀表板** 管理員可使用 Exchange 系統管理中心的 [移轉] 儀表板，將信箱以 Exchange 完全或分段移轉的方式移轉至 Exchange Online。管理員也可以使用儀表板，將使用者信箱內容從內部部署 IMAP 伺服器移轉至現有的 Exchange Online 信箱。儀表板為管理員提供了以下功能：
+- **Migration dashboard** Administrators can use the Migration dashboard in the Exchange admin center to manage mailbox migration to Exchange Online in a cutover or staged Exchange migration.
+Administrators can also use the dashboard to migrate the contents of users' mailboxes from an on-premises IMAP server to existing Exchange Online mailboxes.
+The dashboard gives administrators the following capabilities:

-  - **建立和啟動多個移轉批次** 管理員可以建立並在佇列中存放最多 100 個移轉批次。一次只執行一個遷移批次，不過管理員能將多重批次排入佇列，因此當一個遷移批次執行完畢，下一個佇列批次便能開始。
+  - **Create and start multiple migration batches** Administrators can create and queue up to 100 migration batches.
+Only one migration batch runs at a time, but administrators can queue up multiple batches, so when a migration batch is finished running the next batch in the queue starts.

   - **Restart a migration batch with failures** After the initial synchronization for a migration batch, where items are copied from on-premises mailboxes to the cloud mailboxes for each user in the migration batch, some mailboxes may fail synchronization.
 Administrators can restart that migration batch to try to synchronize the failed mailboxes.